netheril96/StaticJSON/README.md

 Remember to add the include directory of *autojsoncxx* and *rapidjson* to your project header search path (no linking is required).

 The below examples uses c++11 features, but the library should also work with c++03 compilers.

-(There is now also support for using `libclang` to *directly* parse C++ source, without JSON definition file at all.
-However, given that the API of `clang` changes so frequently without regards about backwards compatibility, it is not recommended for the faint of heart.
-See branch `clang` for details.)

 ### Serialization